motcho30/valyfy/SUPABASE_SETUP.md

 - **User Authentication**: Sign up/Sign in with email/password
 - **Profile Creation**: Automatic profile creation on signup
 - **Real Project Storage**: Projects persist across sessions
-- **File Storage**: Generated PRDs, Cursor Rules, etc. are saved to database
+- **File Storage**: Generated PRDs and other files are saved to database
 - **User Management**: Profile editing and logout functionality

 ## Next Steps for You in Supabase Dashboard: